 - Almost every pregnancy occurs due to consensual intercourse.

-- Although rape (and incest) are very traumatizing and difficult situations, the child simply does not deserve to be punished for the father’s crime.
+- Although rape (and incest) are very traumatizing and difficult situations, the child simply does not deserve to be punished for the crime’s of their parent.

-- It is hypocritical, taking the future rights of a baby boy or girl via killing them.
+- It is hypocritical, taking the future rights of a baby boy or girl (future man or woman) via killing them.

 - There are other options!
 (Adoption Agencies, Pregnancy Centers, etc.)

-- The child does feel the pain of being ripped apart or burned alive by chemicals in an abortion.
-There is video evidence of ultrasounds used during abortions that show the child writhing in pain while trying to avoid the surgical instrument that is ripping it apart.
-If you don’t believe me, then do some research for yourself!
+- The child does feel the pain of being ripped apart or burned alive by chemicals during an abortion.
+There is video evidence of ultrasounds used during abortions that show the child writhing in pain while trying to avoid the surgical instrument that is ripping them apart.
+If you don’t believe this, then do some serious research on the subject for yourself!